Thailand On A Budget: The Ultimate Travel Guide

 Here is exactly how to find budget accommodation in Thailand.

-hotel Thailand
+staying in a nice hotel Thailand

 Hostels and work exchanges are the cheapest.
 But we treated ourselves to a nice hotel in Chiang Mai and it only cost 17 USD per night!